18 Amazing THings to do in Bulgaria

 Most of the trail is pretty steep and rocky and the final stretch inclines even more.
 It’s a fairly challenging hike and the day we were there, it was incredibly foggy and couldn’t see further than about 10 metres in front of us so it wasn’t too enjoyable.

-Luckily, as we were eating our sandwiches at the top, wrapped up in several layers to protect us from the wind, the sun came out and the views were amazing!
-You can see the whole of Pirin National Park and out to mountains scattered across Northern Greece looming in the background!
+Luckily, as we were eating at the top, wrapped up in several layers to protect us from the wind, the sun came out and the views were amazing!

 On our way back down, fortunately, the clouds had lifted slightly and we could take in our surroundings.
 The route is actually very beautiful and it was a shame we couldn’t see it.